-The Department of Earth and Environment offers the Master of Science (M.S.) in Environmental Studies degree to train students for work in the areas of environmental policy, natural resource science and management, and sustainable development, with particular focus on the South Florida region, the Caribbean Basin, Asia and Latin America.
-An emphasis of the program is the cultural and political milieu in which environmental issues of the region are embedded.
-The program is interdisciplinary in nature, and students will be encouraged to take advantage of University-wide resources, programs, and courses in environmental issues, such as those in Public Administration, International Relations, Biology, Chemistry, Earth Sciences, Political Science, Economics, and Sociology/Anthropology.
+The Department of Earth and Environment offers the Master of Science (M.S.) in Environmental Studies degree to train students for work in the areas of environmental policy, natural resource science and management, and sustainable development.
+An emphasis of the program is the cultural and political milieu in which environmental issues of a region are embedded.
+The program is interdisciplinary in nature, and students are encouraged to take advantage of University-wide resources, programs, and courses in environmental issues, such as those in Public Administration, International Relations, Biology, Chemistry, Geosciences, Political Science, Economics, and Sociology/Anthropology.